dotnet/roslyn/Contributing-Code.md

 2. Both Roslyn and external contributors are expected to do their work in a local fork and submit code for consideration via a pull request.
 3. When the pull request process deems the change ready it will be merged directly into the tree.

+###Getting started coding in Visual Studio

+1. After you've cloned the roslyn repro, run `Restore.cmd`.
+This restores all required NuGet packages.
+(Normally VS does this as part of a build, but the auto-restore feature has been disabled for Roslyn).
+2. Load the Roslyn.sln solution into VS and build.
+(Other solutions can be used, but depend upon this main solution having been built).
+3. To run individual tests, install [Test Driven .NET](http://www.testdriven.net/).
+You can right-click on a file, or a test within a file, to run that test.
+4. To test your changes live within VS itself, use Roslyn.sln and the project `VisualStudio\VisualStudioSetup`: when you do F5 on this project, it launches an isolated instance ("hive") of VS which runs upon your modified version of Roslyn for IDE and for Project|Build.
+(Or, you can install `Binaries\Debug\Roslyn.VisualStudio.Setup.vsix` on its own, no other files required).
+5. To run all tests, run `cibuild.cmd`.
+This restores, builds, and runs all tests.
+(It won't tell you which ones failed until after it's completely finished, though).

 ###Creating New Issues

 Please follow these guidelines when creating new issues in the issue tracker: